google-deepmind/android_env/docs/example_tasks.md

 ## Nostalgic Racer

 NostalgicRacer is a racing game that offers Atari-like graphics and controls.
-The object is to maximize the score which increases as the car moves forward and by collecting coins and speed-ups.
+The objective is to maximize the score which increases as the car moves forward and by collecting coins and speed-ups.

 <details>
   <summary>Extras returned</summary>